Hamzaoui01/Spring-Cloud-Microservices/README.md

 it's a simple Web Service provide an RESTfull Api, to manage the companies.

 ### Configuration Service
-It's for centralize the configuration and provi it to diffrents instances of company-service before they finish starting.
+It's for centralize the configuration and provide it to different instances of company-service before they finish starting.

 ### Registration Service
-Create a derectory with eurika dependency to store the importat informations about each Web service lunched ( instances of Company-Service in my case) and provide this information to the proxy.
+this service Create a directory with eurika dependency to store the informations about each Web service lunched ( instances of Company-Service in my case) and provide this informations to the proxy.

 ### Proxy Service
 It's the pricipal MicroSercvice and it take the http requestes and divide them to the MicroServices listed in Registration service.
+Permit also the load balancing.

 ## Architecture
 ![Arcchitecture](https://github.com/Hamzaoui01/Spring-Cloud-Microservices/blob/master/img/architecture.png?raw=true)

 ## Report
-I've create a report in frensh contains all instructions to build this project:
+I've created a report in french contains all instructions to build this project:
 [Open the report](https://drive.google.com/file/d/1IGfviC3yNwp6WuReJDb4aLqDRz0QXsVe/view?usp=sharing).